Peter Roy Barber: Murders

 In December 1973, Barber returned home and found that somebody had apparently tampered with his personal papers.
-Thinking this was the work of his mistress, he went to her workplace and had an argument with her.
-Later that same night, Jones and her 12-year-old daughter Denise went to Barber's factory, where Irene continued arguing with him in an office.
+Thinking this was the work of Jones, he went to her workplace and engaged in a verbal confrontation with her.
+Later that same night, Jones and Denise went to Barber's factory, where Jones continued arguing with him in an office.
 In the midst of the argument, Barber grabbed a piece of cord and strangled both of them, then stuffed the bodies in two 44-gallon drums and covered them with sawdust and cement.
-He then paid one of his workers £1 to dispose of the drums, which the man did - it is suspected they were left at a nearby rubbish dump, but they were never found.
+He then paid one of his workers £1 to dispose of the drums, which the man did – it is suspected they were left at a nearby rubbish dump, but they were never found.

 Following the disappearance of the Joneses, Barber continued living in Pinetown, where he befriended some of the local populace.
 Among them was a local petrol pump attendant named Philippine Ndlovu, with whom he eventually began a romantic relationship.
-Friends of the pair claimed that the pair often had violent arguments and frequently broke up, only to reconcile on multiple occasions.
-One day in 1976, Ndlovu went to visit Barber at his home in Pinetown, from where she disappeared without a trace.
+Friends of the pair claimed that they often had violent arguments and frequently broke up, only to reconcile on multiple occasions.
+One day in 1976, Ndlovu went to visit Barber at his home in Pinetown and disappeared without a trace.

 Within weeks of Ndlovu's disappearance, Barber started another relationship with one of his female employees, 25-year-old Cecilia Majola.
-Similarly to his previous affairs, it was a turbulent one and resulted in multiple break-ups and reconciliations, with Barber always convincing her to come back by writing her numerous eloquent love letters.
+Similar to his previous affairs, it resulted in multiple break-ups and reconciliations, with Barber always convincing Majola to come back by writing her eloquent love letters.
 In early 1979, Barber learned that Majola was pregnant with his child.
 Unwilling to have a mixed-race child, he grabbed an iron bar and hit her on the head, killing her instantly.
-He then proceeded to cut off her ears and mutilated the body in an attempt to make it resemble a muti killing, after which he abandoned Majola's body on a nearby road.
-The ears were burned in a plastic bucket, and then thrown into a nearby river.
+He then proceeded to mutilate Majola's body in an attempt to make it resemble a muti killing, after which he abandoned the body on a nearby road.
+Majola's severed ears were burned in a plastic bucket and thrown into a nearby river.

 Arrest and confessions

-Around March 1979, Barber phoned a friend of his working in the local police department, Lt.
-Louis du Toit, saying that he wanted to buy a wreath and coffin for Majola's funeral.
+Around March 1979, Barber phoned Lt.
+Louis du Toit, a friend in the local detachment of the South African Police (SAP), saying that he wanted to buy a wreath and coffin for Majola's funeral.
 This aroused suspicion in du Toit, who reported the call to his superiors.
-Barber was immediately designated the prime suspect, and on March 5, Barber was arrested and charged with her murder.
+Barber was immediately designated the prime suspect in Majola's disappearance, and on 5 March he was arrested and charged with her murder.
 Over the next couple of weeks, he was also charged with the murders of Irene and Denise Jones, as well as Philippine Ndlovu.

-While he was awaiting trial, a unit of police officers led by Maj.
+While he was awaiting trial, a unit of SAP officers led by Maj.
 Chris Groenewald was organized in an attempt to locate the missing women's bodies.
-Despite searching the rubbish dump, the gallons in which their bodies were supposedly stuffed in were never found.
+Despite searching the rubbish dump, the drums in which their bodies were supposedly stuffed were never found.